 Eating too much processed meat can also increase the risk of colon, stomach, and rectal cancer.

 Fiber is a non-digestible carb found only in plant foods.
-It promotes gut health and healthy bowel movements and helps our body eliminate what it doesn’t need.
-Since the carnivore diet eliminates all plant foods, it contains no fiber which may lead to constipation.
+Even though it's non-essential, it promotes gut health and healthy bowel movements and helps our body eliminate what it doesn’t need.

 Moreover, fiber is extremely important for the proper balance of bacteria in our gut.
 Having bad gut health can lead to several health issues and to weakened immunity.
 Overall, following a carnivore diet may harm your gut health in the long run.